davijoh/jonathandavies/content/posts/my-journey-towards-a-free-personal-website.md

 The catch?

 Well, most browsers don't support NFT domains yet...
+(Brave, that I use, does, but most people don't use it).

 I know, kind of a turn off.
 I'm hoping this changes fast.